gwr3n/paperank/README.md

 ## Example

-See `example.py` for a comprehensive script demonstrating the workflow.
+See `example.py` for a comprehensive script demonstrating the workflow (including advanced parameters).

 ---